AID: Attention Interpolation of Text-to-Image Diffusion: Related Work

-The emergence of diffusion models has significantly transformed the text-to-image synthesis domain, ensuring enhanced quality and better alignment with textual descriptions, as evidenced in recent studies~\cite{rombach2022high, saharia2022photorealistic, ramesh2022hierarchical}.
+\textbf{Diffusion Models and Attention Manipulation}.
+The emergence of diffusion models has significantly transformed the text-to-image synthesis domain, with higher quality and better alignment with textual descriptions~\cite{rombach2022high, saharia2022photorealistic, ramesh2022hierarchical}.
 Attention manipulation techniques have been instrumental in unlocking the potential of diffusion models, particularly in applications such as in-painting and compositional object generation.
 These applications benefit from refined control over the attention maps, aligning the modifier and the target object more closely to enhance image coherence~\cite{hertz2022prompt, brooks2023instructpix2pix, chen2024subject, wang2023compositional, rassin2024linguistic}.
 Furthermore, cross-frame attention mechanisms have shown promise in augmenting visual consistency within video generation frameworks utilizing diffusion models~\cite{khachatryan2023text2video, qi2023fatezero}.
-This body of work suggests a noteworthy hypothesis: the visual closeness of two generated images might be reflected in the similarity of their respective attention maps.
-It also motivates us to study interpolation from the perspective of attention mechanisms.
+These works suggest that the visual closeness of two generated images may be reflected in the similarity of their attention maps and motivates us to study interpolation from an attention perspective.